 Bill Lemko Memorial Fund – Funds the purchase of equipment that improves cancer care at Royal University Hospital.

-The Mark Family Legacy Endowment – Supports cardiac-related programs at Royal University Hospital.
+The Mark Family Legacy Endowment – Provides funding for priorities of cardiac-related programs at Royal University Hospital.

 The Dr. Janet Markland Fund – Supports priorities for the Oncology Unit at Royal University Hospital.